 Download document () of 20

-Cut cooling costs and prevent overheating with better rack hygiene.
+Cut cooling costs and prevent overheating with more efficient airflow sloutions for your server rack.

 What is rack hygiene?

-Rack hygiene is the practice of identifying, analyzing, and eliminating airflow leaks within and around IT enclosures.
+Rack hygiene is the practice of identifying, analyzing and eliminating airflow leaks within and around IT enclosures.
+It ensures that cool air reaches equipment intakes, hot exhaust air does not recirculate, cooling supply and demand stay balanced and airflow openings are sealed and managed.

 When rack-level airflow is optimized, the entire cooling strategy performs better.